juancarlospaco/nim4py/README.md

 - Fails to find the NimScript file ?.

 Use full path to the `.nims` file, it wont expand stuff like `~`, etc.

+- Fails to find the stdlib folder ?.

+Use full path to the stdlib folder, it wont expand stuff like `~`, etc.